Frequently Asked Questions

 What is the amount of the fee?

 The fee is assessed at the rate of $150 per habitable structure.
-However, owners of habitable structures that are within the boundaries of a local fire protection agency will receive a reduction of $35 per habitable structure.
+However, owners of habitable structures that are within the boundaries of a local agency that provides fire protection services will receive a reduction of $35 per habitable structure.
 Residents in the SRA will receive the specific fee amount and exemptions (if any) on the fee billing notice.
+On July 1, 2013, and annually thereafter, the Board of Forestry and Fire Protection shall adjust the fee as prescribed by law.

 What if I cannot afford to pay the entire bill?
 Can I make payments?